AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 badge: label="Limited availability"
 exl-id: 1e004a76-5d6d-43a1-b198-5c9b41f5332c
 ---
-# Personalize email surface settings {#surface-personalization}
+# Personalize email configuration settings {#surface-personalization}

-For increased flexibility and control over your email settings, [!DNL Journey Optimizer] allows you to define personalized values for subdomains and headers<!--and URL tracking parameters--> when creating email surfaces.
+For increased flexibility and control over your email settings, [!DNL Journey Optimizer] allows you to define personalized values for subdomains and headers<!--and URL tracking parameters--> when creating email configurations.

 >[!AVAILABILITY]
 >
->Email surface personalization is currently only available for a set of organizations (Limited Availability).
+>Email configuration personalization is currently only available for a set of organizations (Limited Availability).
 To gain access, contact your Adobe representative.

 ## Add dynamic subdomains {#dynamic-subdomains}

 >[!CONTEXTUALHELP]
 >id="ajo_surface_perso_not_available"
 >title="Personalization not available"
->abstract="This surface was created without any personalization attributes.
+>abstract="This configuration was created without any personalization attributes.
 Refer to the documentation for steps to solve if personalization is required."

 >[!CONTEXTUALHELP]
 >id="ajo_surface_dynamic_subdomain"
 >title="Enable dynamic subdomains"
->abstract="When creating an email surface, you can set up dynamic subdomains based on conditions that you define using the personalization editor.
+>abstract="When creating an email configuration, you can set up dynamic subdomains based on conditions that you define using the personalization editor.
 You can add up to 50 dynamic subdomains."

 >[!CONTEXTUALHELP]
 >id="ajo_surface_dynamic_subdomain_list"